saaranganand/BreakoutBoom/README.md

 - Red 'Boom' tiles: Decreases your score if hit.
 - Green 'Powerup' tiles: Gives you one of two advantages if hit - either slows the ball down or enlarges it.

+How to install:\
+Macos and Linux versions are available under "Pre-Alpha" tag.

 Please note: this game is still unfinished 💀